ztyyLV/web-twain-docs/info/api/Addon_OCR.md

      */
     GetWordCount(): number;
     /**
      * Return the coordinates for the rectangle that contains the specified line.
-The coordinates are in the sequence of "left,top,right,bottom" like "121,125,892,143".
+The coordinates (in pixels) are in the sequence of "left,top,right,bottom" like "121,125,892,143".
      */
     GetLineRect(): string;
     /**